 May the north star always linger.
 May the Middle C’s/Seas ring out into eternity.

 A native to the San Fernando Valley in Los Angeles, California, Billimarie Lubiano Robinson is a wandering artist based in West Philly.
 She graduated with a dual-degree in Poetry and Multimedia before typing Free Poetry for strangers across the country for five years.
 Currently, Billimarie writes, plays music, and paints in her home office and studio.
-She is a member of the Panorama Philly performing art space + collective in Grays Ferry.
-She enjoys walking over on the weekends at night when the entire building is empty, so she can work–alone–and catch the periodic trains passing by.
+At the time of this writing, she was a member of the Panorama Philly performing art space + collective in Grays Ferry.
+She enjoyed walking over on the weekends at night when the entire building was empty, and working by herself while catching the periodic trains as they passed by.

 (Most photo credits go to Leigh.)